 I had taken the time to follow the recipe exactly as it was sent to me.
 The only thing I did differently was to switch out the chicken for the pork loin chops.
 So, there you go, Dear Reader, a little inside scoop on how my recipe/blogger life sometimes works.
 And, you get to reap the rewards of beautiful, inexpensive, easy recipes such as Baked Pork Loin Chops.
 And, I get to eat all of this pork, because in our home, pork never goes to waste; like, ever!

-- 4 pork loin chops (one inch thick)
+- 4 pork loin chops, about one inch thick

 - 1/2 cup rice vinegar